Skip to main content

 How does biomagnetism feel during an arthritis session?

-Most people simply feel the weight of the magnets and a sense of relaxation.
-There is no electrical current.
-Sessions are usually done lying down, with magnets placed over clothing on specific points related to joints, inflammation, and the immune system.
+Most people feel the weight of the magnets and a sense of calm.
+There is no electric current.
+Sessions are done lying down.
+Magnets are placed over clothing on points tied to joints, swelling, and the immune system.

 Sources and References